Set Up Projects with Ideate BIMLink

 - Select the New button, the select the Browse method along the left hand side of the New dialog.

-- Go to the Create Elements folder, as shown above, and then pick the first link, called “00 Levels-Create_NEW”, then select OK to complete the new link.
+- Go to the Create Elements folder, as shown above, and then pick the first link, called “00 Levels-Create_NEW”.
+Select "Next" to review the properties, then "Done" to create the link.

-- On the main dialog, select the Import button and browse to sample Excel file called “Ideate Software Project Setup.xlsx” which is typically located at C:\Program Files\Ideate\Ideate Software 20XX\Ideate BIMLink\en-US\Samples\Create Elements.
+- On the main dialog, select the Import button and browse to sample Excel file called “Ideate Software Project Setup-Mechanical.xlsx” which is typically located at C:\Program Files\Ideate\Ideate Software 20XX\Ideate BIMLink\en-US\Samples\Create Elements.

 - Choose to import the 00 Levels-Create_NEW worksheet and notice that after selecting OK (4) new levels are now in the project.